the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

 - A root level XML file with details about the project itself
 - Folders for each operation performed as part of the project
-- Operation folder containts a set of H5/HDF5 files for each data type generated during that operation.
+- Operation folder contains a view model H5/HDF5 file with details of the operation and a set of H5/HDF5 files for each data type generated during that operation.

     ..
 Note::
         each of the H5 files has a structure as described above in